GitHub Integrations [2026]: How to Optimize Your Workflows

 What can I do with GitHub integrations?

-With GitHub integrations, you can sync pull requests, comments, commits, branches, deployments, issues, and builds.
+With GitHub integrations, you can sync pull requests, comments, commits, branches, deployments, work items, and builds.
 You can also control DevOps performance by tracking key metrics such as cycle time, uptime, deployment speed, etc.

 What is GitHub used for?